 - Check out King County's Flood Buyout and Elevation Program

 - Read about efforts to reduce flood risk and restore the Cedar River to its natural state

 Projects are designed to reduce risks to public health and safety, protect infrastructure and provide habitat components in compliance with natural resource regulations.

 Over 500 levees and revetments exist along King County rivers.
 Inspections and maintenance occur regularly on these river facilities.

-The system is designed to warn and provide information to residents and agencies about impending floodwaters on major rivers so they can take action and prepare themselves before serious flooding occurs.
+Flood Warning System - The system is designed to warn and provide information to residents and agencies about impending floodwaters on major rivers so they can take action and prepare themselves before serious flooding occurs.
 The web site links to real-time river gage data and describes the local flooding homeowners can expect at different flood phases based on past flood events.

 Home Buyouts and Elevations in flood prone areas - The home elevation program assists property owners with the costs of raising the finished floor of a home above the 100-year elevation, substantially reducing the threat of future damage.
 Home buyouts provide a permanent solution to the risks and damages of repetitive flooding.

 Known Hazards in King County Rivers - Information about known hazards on the rivers of King County including maps and photos of projects containing large wood.